MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex6_AttackSim_PW_attack.md

 Holly Dickson is concerned that some of the users at Adatum may require training about avoiding URL links to familiar websites that are either fake or have been hacked.
 This type of attack is known as a Drive-by URL attack.
 With this type of attack, a target receives an email containing a URL link, and when the target selects the link, they are taken to a website that runs background code whose sole purpose is to gather information about the target or deploy arbitrary code to their device.
 As part of her pilot project, Holly has decided to use the Microsoft 365 Attack simulation training feature to determine her users' susceptibility to Drive-by URL attacks.

-**Note:** At the end of this exercise, you will disable MFA for Holly's account.
-This will save you from having to enter the second form of authentication when signing in as Holly in any of the remaining labs in this course.
+**Note:** In the prior lab exercise, you enabled MFA for Holly Dickson's account.
+This was needed to complete the prior exercise, as well as this one.
+At the end of this exercise, you will disable MFA for Holly's account.
+Doing so will save you from having to enter the second form of authentication when signing in as Holly in any of the remaining labs in this course.

 ### Task 1: Configure and launch a Drive-by URL attack